This is about Mathias Klang. For a more formal curriculum vitae, click here.

-Prior to this I was an Associate Professor in Political Communication and Social Media at University of Massachusetts in Boston, and before that I was a Docent at the University of Göteborg and the University of Borås.
+Prior to this, I was an Associate Professor in Political Communication and Social Media at the University of Massachusetts in Boston, and before that, I was a Docent at the University of Göteborg and the University of Borås.

 My research explores the ways in which we attempt to control technology and the ways in which our technology regulates us.
 In particular, I am fascinated as to how technology impacts on civil rights.
 My work looks at the ways in which our desire for convenient technology have led us to a slow but steady deterioration of many of our fundamental rights.
 The point of this work is not to avoid technology, but to imagine the legal protections and social norms needed in a technological society.

 Between 2014-2015 I was a Visiting Scholar at the Center for Global Communication Studies at the Annenberg School of Communications, University of Pennsylvania.

 Before 2013 I lived in Sweden and worked as a researcher and Associate Professor at the Dept. of Applied IT at the University of Göteborg and The Swedish School of Information and Library Science at the University of Borås.
 I retain ties with both institutions but now live in Philadelphia and Boston.